maziac/DeZog/documentation/zsimPeripherals.md

 // The t-states that have passesd since start of simulation/start of debug session which starts at 0.
 API.tstates: number;

+// If the code is run from a unit test it contains the unit test (assembler code) label.
+// Otherwise it is undefined.
+API.unitTestLabel: string | undefined;

 /**
  * Emits a message.
 Normally this means it is send to the ZSimulationView.
  * Is called by the custom javascript code.